PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The man's pitiful wails chased him through the streets as Relan went in search of a sword.

-# back to present time #
+# 16

 Of course, a sword was hard to find.
-Relan tried to obtain a sword for two days before he worked up the nerve to go talk to Boltac.
+Relan had tried to find one for two days before he worked up the nerve to go talk to Boltac.
 He had gone to the market, looking for work as a laborer.
 He had begged for change from rich passerbys.
 But nothing had worked.
-Sabriella's brother, a poor wretch named Stavo, who lived in a shack built against the outside of the Southron wall, wailed and cried everytime he saw Relan.
+Sabriella's brother, a poor wretch named Stavo, who lived in a shack built against the outside of the Southron wall, wailed and cried every time he saw Relan.
 He told him his sad tale of woe, claiming that it was all his fault, but would not *do* anything about it.
 He lacked the courage, he said.
 He lacked the strength, he said.
 All he had was love for his sister and hatred for himself.

 He was worthless, except for the information that Relan had managed to extract from him.
 The men who had taken Sabriella worked for a man named Davidos, a thug who controlled the gambling in Robrecht.
 They had taken her to hold to the South, a pile of dark stone on the River Swift known as the Tower of Forgetting.
 There they would keep her for a week.
 Then the rapes would start.
 Then, a week after that, they were likely to cut fingers off.
 Relan did not ask how this creature Stavo, could describe such tortures in detail without breaking down into tears.

-Relan, of course, vowed that he would rescue his lady (with all faithfullness and heroism), but the how of it had been impossible until he had saved the Merchant Boltac.
+Relan, of course, vowed that he would rescue his lady (with all faithfulness and heroism), but the how of it had been impossible until he had saved the Merchant Boltac.
 Now that he was armed, free and left to his own devices, the question became, what should he do?
-Robrect needed to be avenged, and the threat of these Orc's and that evil flying wizard needed to be dealt with.
+Robrecht needed to be avenged, and the threat of these Orc's and that evil flying wizard needed to be dealt with.
 Clearly, that was a selfless hero's first duty, wasn't it?

 But on the other hand, he had unfinished business.
 His lady had been kidnapped and wanted rescuing.
 He could think of no saga, song or lay in which the hero had left his lady in peril to embark on a larger, more important quest.
 But, in a moment of unusually clear thinking, it seemed that the needs of the city should come before the needs of one heartbroken hero.
-Shouldn't they.
+Shouldn't they?

 So it was, lost deep in the shallows of his limited philosophy, that Relan stumbled into a wheelbarrow with a corpse in it.
-He muttered half an apology before he recoginzed the bloated corpse in the bottom of the wheelbarrow.
+He muttered half an apology before he recognized the bloated corpse in the bottom of the wheelbarrow.
 "Stavo!
 What has happened to you!"
 He heard a sharp intake of breath.
 A decidedly *feminine* intake of breath, and looked up to see a teary-eyed Sabriella on the other side of the barrow.

 "Sabriella, you have been rescued!"